elemelon5/thecloverleaf.github.io/about.md

 ---
-layout: post
+layout: post-no-feature
 permalink: /about/index.html
-title: About the Theme
+title: About
-description: Balzac is a new, fluid & responsive theme for Jekyll (and AnchorCMS).
-It's gloriously beautiful and suited to long form.
-Built on a SCSS foundation, it's organized and awesome.
+description: The Clover Leaf is a highly opinionated blog.
+Reader discretion is advised.
 tags: [about, Jekyll, theme, responsive]
 image:
   feature: soft-trees.jpg